 Web Design Principles

-A professional web designer is a person who manages to ignore his personal likes and dislikes and creates the layout that satisfies and attracts the audience of the future site.
-Web design principles are generally accepted, but eventually changing recommendations on how to create comfortable and user friendly website interface with powerful Photoshop elements 9 software and extended Adobe CS6 design software.
-Your project's niche and goals are the factors that all your work should be based on, so don't disregard some basic concepts of marketing, psychology, art and search engine optimization.
+A professional web designer is a person who manages to ignore their personal likes and dislikes and creates the layout that satisfies and attracts the audience of the future site.
+Web design principles, though always present, often change because the market dictates the new rules.
 Our team keeps this collection of guidelines up-to-date as technology and viewers' preferences keep on evolving.

 Contrast and repetition are the basic design principles you've probably learned already or use intuitively, but I'm sure it's always good to go back to basics to improve your work.
 So let's look closer into contrast and repetition in design.